Introduction

 The Bible code of Isaiah 53 is what is known as an ELS code.
 ELS is an acronym that stands for Equidistant Letter Sequencing.

-The basic idea of ELS Bible codes is that the Hebrew text of the Tanakh (what Christians call the Old Testament) contains divinely encoded words, phrases, and statements encrypted within the text at equidistant letter sequences, which can be extracted from the text using a computer program to conduct ELS letter skip searches.
-The authenticity of such codes are attested by the presence of obvious topical relation between the encoded string and its containing biblical passage.
+The basic idea of ELS Bible codes is that the Hebrew text of the Tanakh (what Christians call the Old Testament) contains divinely encoded words, phrases, and statements encrypted within the Hebrew Bible (Old Testament) at equidistant letter sequences.
+The idea is that these encoded messages either occur in topically relevant biblical passages, or converge with lines of topical correspondence on the grid, to form unified coherent messages or prophecies which breathe new life into the surrounding text.
+Code researchers seek to uncover these codes by using a special computer program to conduct ELS letter skip searches on the Hebrew Bible.

-To help paint a clearer picture of the phenomenon just described, let us consider an example.
-Behold the following verse:
+To help paint a clearer picture of the phenomenon just described, let us consider a very simple example.
+Behold:

-Note that when you start at the very first letter of the verse, and skip every five letters–you’ll find that every 5 letters spells out אשיר לו (pronounced: ashir lo), which translated to English means: “I will sing to him.
-The fact that this hidden statement appears in a verse which contains such blatantly obvious topical relation (e.g. “I will sing to him” in a verse talking about praising the name of God with a song) tells us that this did not occur by random chance.
+The table above documents Psalm 69:30 (Psalm 69:31 in Christian Bibles).
+The original Hebrew text is supplied in the right column, while the English translation is supplied in the left column.
+As indicated by the highlighted green letters of the verse in Hebrew, if you start at the very first letter of the verse and skip every five letters–you’ll find that every 5th letter spells out אשיר לו (pronounced: ashir lo), which translated to English means: “I will sing to him.“ The fact that this hidden statement appears in a verse which contains such blatantly obvious topical relation (e.g. “I will sing to him” in a verse talking about praising the name of God with a song) tells us that this did not occur by random chance.

 The basic idea of ELS codes is that the entire biblical text is saturated with encoded words and phrases which converge to form meaningful cryptic prophecies or supplemental information that often breathe new life into the surface level narrative of the passage in which the words are encoded.2 For those who believe that biblical ELS codes exist, it is thus as if the Bible has two independent yet complimentary narratives–one on the surface which is visible, and one hidden beneath the surface which is invisible.3